- Start date:

 - Applying, fees and funding

-A bachelor degree with a 2:1 (hons) in a relevant subject such as accounting, finance, economics, mathematics, physics or computing.
+A bachelor degree with a 2:1 (hons) in a related subject such as finance, economics, mathematics, physics, computing or engineering.

 We accept a range of international equivalent qualifications.